smitwaman/Interview-Preparation/Linux/Linux file Directory.md

-## Linux Directories
+## Linux Directories:
-Here are some common Linux directories and their typical uses:

-1. **/ (Root Directory)**:
+1. **/** (Root Directory):
-   - The root directory is the top-level directory in the Linux filesystem hierarchy.
+   - The top-level directory in the Linux filesystem hierarchy.
-   - It contains all other directories and files in the system.
+   - Contains all other directories and files in the system.
-   - This directory typically includes system files, configuration files, and essential binaries.
+   - Essential system files, configuration files, and binaries are stored here.

-2. **/bin (Binaries)**:
+2. **/bin** (Binaries):
-   - This directory contains essential command binaries (executable programs) used by the system and users.
+   - Contains essential command binaries used by the system and users.
    - Common utilities such as `ls`, `cp`, `mv`, `mkdir`, and `rm` are stored here.

-3. **/boot (Boot Files)**:
+3. **/boot** (Boot Files):
-   - The `/boot` directory contains files needed for the boot process, including the Linux kernel, bootloader configuration files (e.g., GRUB), and boot loader images.
+   - Contains files needed for the boot process, including the Linux kernel, bootloader configuration files (e.g., GRUB), and boot loader images.

-4. **/etc (Configuration Files)**:
+4. **/dev** (Devices):
+   - Contains device files representing hardware devices attached to the system.
+   - Devices such as hard drives, USB drives, serial ports, and input/output devices are represented here.

+5. **/etc** (Configuration Files):
-   - This directory contains system-wide configuration files used by various applications and services.
+   - Contains system-wide configuration files used by various applications and services.
    - Configuration files for system services (e.g., networking, DNS, Apache) and system settings (e.g., user accounts, environment variables) are stored here.

-5. **/home (Home Directories)**:
+6. **/home** (Home Directories):
+   - Contains home directories for system users.
-   - Each user on the system typically has a subdirectory within `/home`, which serves as their home directory.
-   - User-specific files, such as personal documents, settings, and preferences, are stored here.
+   - Each user typically has a subdirectory within `/home` where their personal files, settings, and preferences are stored.

-6. **/lib (Libraries)**:
+7. **/lib** (Libraries):
-   - The `/lib` directory contains shared libraries (dynamic link libraries) essential for system functionality and running programs.
+   - Contains shared libraries (dynamic link libraries) essential for system functionality and running programs.
    - These libraries provide functions and resources used by executable files at runtime.

-7. **/opt (Optional Packages)**:
+8. **/mnt** (Mount Points):
+   - A standard directory for mounting temporary filesystems or storage devices.
+   - External storage devices such as USB drives, network shares, and CD/DVD drives can be mounted here.

+9. **/opt** (Optional Packages):
-   - The `/opt` directory is used for installing optional or add-on software packages.
+   - Used for installing optional or add-on software packages.
    - Third-party software or locally compiled applications can be installed here to keep them separate from system-provided binaries.

-8. **/sbin (System Binaries)**:
+10. **/proc** (Process Information):
+    - Contains information about running processes and system resources.
+    - Virtual filesystem providing access to kernel data structures and process information.

+11. **/root** (Root User Home):
+    - Home directory for the root user (superuser).
+    - Root user's personal files, settings, and preferences are stored here.

+12. **/sbin** (System Binaries):
-   - Similar to `/bin`, the `/sbin` directory contains essential command binaries.
+    - Contains essential command binaries for system administration tasks.
-   - However, the binaries in `/sbin` are typically intended for system administration tasks and are not intended for regular user access.
+    - Binaries in `/sbin` are typically intended for administrative use and are not accessible to regular users.

-9. **/tmp (Temporary Files)**:
+13. **/srv** (Service Data):
+    - Contains data files for services provided by the system.
+    - Data files for services such as FTP, HTTP, and repositories are stored here.

+14. **/tmp** (Temporary Files):
-   - The `/tmp` directory is used for storing temporary files created by system and user processes.
+    - Used for storing temporary files created by system and user processes.
     - Temporary files are usually deleted upon system reboot or periodically to free up disk space.

-10. **/usr (User Binaries)**:
+15. **/usr** (User Binaries):
-    - The `/usr` directory contains user binaries, libraries, documentation, and other non-essential system files.
+    - Contains user binaries, libraries, documentation, and other non-essential system files.
-    - It includes subdirectories such as `/usr/bin`, `/usr/lib`, `/usr/include`, and `/usr/share`, which store user-installed software and data.
+    - Includes subdirectories such as `/usr/bin`, `/usr/lib`, `/usr/include`, and `/usr/share`, which store user-installed software and data.

-11. **/var (Variable Data)**:
+16. **/var** (Variable Data):
-    - The `/var` directory contains variable data files that may change frequently during system operation.
+    - Contains variable data files that may change frequently during system operation.
     - Logs, spool files (e.g., printer queues), mailboxes, and other transient data are stored here.

+These directories constitute the standard Linux filesystem hierarchy and play essential roles in organizing system files, binaries, configurations, and user data.